bilasyurii/geolocation/README.md

 > Instead of manual entering of coordinates I can use autocomplete control connected to Google Places API where I can type in a name of city and select it from suggestions given by Google.
 Latitude and Longitude will be taken from Google Places API response

- - Task which is quoted below is implemented, of course.
+ - Task which is quoted above is implemented, of course.
 But I also want to make clear something.
 Google Places API is good, but it gives you predefined view of autocomplete and it also shows *Powered by Google* sign.
 I managed to do my autocomplete in such an easy way - you can see proof of it in commits (if you like), but I decided to make my life more complicated and make my own look of that autocomplete.
 I used Angular materials for it.
 So to get info from Google withour having their annoying autocomplete visible I now send requests using Google Autocomplete Service.
 But it had some problems - it only autocompletes but doesn't give you coordinates, so because of that I also use Google Places Service :)

 # Dependencies